Stay Safe Together

-Please use this site as your single source for all announcements and actions related to in-person instruction this fall.
+Please use this site as your single source for all announcements and actions related to life on campus.
 And please note that all plans are subject to change.

-We have also invested in new hyflex (hybrid-flexible) classrooms, portable equipment, and faculty training initiatives.
-We will be able to accommodate cohort models in which different groups of students join classes in-person on specific days, while participating remotely (either synchronously or asynchronously) on other days.
+We have invested in hyflex (hybrid-flexible) classrooms, portable equipment, and faculty training initiatives.
+We can accommodate cohort models in which different groups of students join classes in-person on specific days, while participating remotely (either synchronously or asynchronously) on other days.
 Several non-academic spaces have been converted to classrooms and we are also studying the possibility of conducting classes outside.
-Deans will be able to make adjustments to course modalities for pandemic-related reasons during the transitional fall 2021 semester.
+Deans may make adjustments to course modalities for pandemic-related reasons.
 Finally, faculty, librarians, and staff who are unable to teach and work in-person for documented medical reasons will be able to request an accommodation through the Office of Human Resources.

-- In-Person Socially Distanced Instruction is what we call formats in which a class meets on-campus in-person for every class session.
+- In-Person Instruction is what we call formats in which a class meets on-campus in-person for every class session.

 - Hybrid instruction is what we call formats in which a class consists of a mixture of on-campus in-person and remote/online learning.